HPCForge/BubbleML/README.md

 This will download all datasets listed in `bubbleml_data/README.md`.
 Note: the full dataset is over a terabyte in size.

 ## Models
-Checkpoints for all of the benchmark models mentioned in the paper along with ther respective results can be found at the [model zoo](model-zoo/README.md)
+Checkpoints for all of the benchmark models mentioned in the paper along with ther respective results are listed in the [model zoo](model-zoo/README.md)

 ## Environment Setup
 The code assumes access to a fairly modern Nvidia GPU, though